ztangerineio/vanilla/README.md

 .............................................................................................
 ```

 > If you do not see the GPU in the loading output but you do see your GPU in the `nvidia-smi` output, then you need to do the following from the Linux command-line to tell `llama-cpp-python` that you have an CUDA-capabale GPU.
-Then reload the model and continue to the next step.
+So, exit the Python cli (exit() or CTRL+D) and run the following.

 ```bash
 pip uninstall -y llama-cpp-python CMAKE_ARGS="-DLLAMA_CUBLAS=on" FORCE_CMAKE=1 pip install llama-cpp-python --no-cache-dir
 ```

+> Then re-enter the Python cli, reload the model and continue to the next step.

 ### Test the model